 A school may choose not to certify or originate a Stafford or PLUS loan, or may certify it for a reduced amount.
-Such decisions must be made on a case-by-case basis and must not be part of a pattern or practice that denies access to loans because of borrowers' race, gender, color, religion, national origin, age, disability status, income, or selection of a particular lender or guaranty agency.
+Such decisions must be made on a case-by-case basis and must not be part of a pattern or practice that denies access to loans because of borrowers' race, gender, color, religion, national origin, age, disability status, or income.
 You must notify the borrower in writing of the reason for the decision, and keep documentation supporting the decision in the student's file.
+(34 CFR 682.603 and 34 CFR 685.301)